-We hope to begin construction of the new building in the fall of 2012.
-Once that is finished we will move our operations into that building while our current building is remodeled.
-All construction should be completed by early 2015.
+We expect to begin construction of the new building by June, 2014.
+Once that is finished in about a year we will move our operations into that building while our current building is being remodeled.
+All construction should be completed by the end of 2015.

 You are encouraged to visit the website “breakfastatsallys.com.”
-There is a copy of the first chapter of the book and other information.
+There you will find a copy of the first chapter of the book and other information.